 Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

-- Repeated reminders about JSON schema or output structure
+- Repeat reminders about JSON schema or output structure

 Google's Official Prompt Design Strategies for Gemini 3